If you’re a blues and rock fan, you’re likely to have stumbled upon a song that had a guitar tuned in Open G.

 Here’s a few examples of what you could use:

-Sus4 chords in Open G tuning
+Sus4 Chords in Open G Tuning

 They are great to add a little tension to the chord progression you’re playing, and they’re very easy to play in Open G with a movable shape similar to the major chords.

-Scales in Open G tuning
+Scales in Open G Tuning

 Since you’re tuning almost all strings to different notes, your scale patterns will also change.
+If you’ve already memorized the fretboard, you’ll have to throw that knowledge out the window and start over!
+Even the good old CAGED system can’t help you now!

 Check below for some of the most common scales, including the minor pentatonic and blues scales, which should come in very handy in many contexts in which the Open G tuning is frequently used.